joekreu/basic_pcp/README.md

 `python pcp_ir_0.py -h`

-The `bash` shell script `run_tests.sh` parses test codes from the file `basic_tests.txt` by the nine standard basic parsers.
+The `bash` shell script `run_tests.sh` parses test codes from the file `basic_tests.txt` by the nine basic parsers.
 It should work on systems that support `bash` scripts.
 Run the script without arguments:

 ```shell